omarreis/FiremonkeySensorFusion/README.md

 * ( many names for rectangular coordinates: azimuth/altitude/roll or heading/elevation/roll or pitch/bank/roll )

-# Component status ( mar 22 )
+# Current status ( mar 22 )
 * Current version was tested w/ Delphi 10.4.2 on iOS and Android.
-* Had to patch System.Android.Sensors.pas with DelphiWorlds Mosco by Dave Nottage.
-This fixes startup crash on Android 11/12 )
+* Included patch to System.Android.Sensors.pas with DelphiWorlds Mosco by Dave Nottage.
+This fixes startup crash on Android 11/12.
-* Uses DelphiWorlds Android sensor code (KastriFree lib).
+* For Android, uses DelphiWorlds sensor code (from KastriFree lib).
 Files with DW. prefix.
+* For iOS, using XCode 13.
+DelphiWorlds Mosco used to build the IPA.
-* This code is currently used in apps *CamSextant* and *PlanetFun*, both on Apple AppStore and Google Play (free).
+* This code is currently powers apps "*CamSextant*" and "*PlanetFun*", on Apple AppStore and Google Play (free).
 * Tags: #delphi #firemonkey #sensors #Sensorfusion #pascal

 # Implementation notes: